-Example: This example is intended to help you compare the cost of investing in the Institutional Class of the Portfolio with the cost of investing in other mutual funds.
+This example is intended to help you compare the cost of investing in the Institutional Class of the Portfolio with the cost of investing in other mutual funds.
 The example assumes that you invest \$10,000 in the Institutional Class of the Portfolio for the time periods indicated and then redeem all of your shares at the end of those periods.
-The example also assumes that your investment has a 5% return each year and that the Institutional Class's operating expenses remain the same, except that the example assumes the fee waiver and expense reimbursement agreement pertains only through February 28, 2022.
+The example also assumes that your investment has a 5% return each year and that the Institutional Class's operating expenses remain the same.
 The example does not take into account brokerage commissions that you may pay on your purchases and sales of Institutional Class shares of the Portfolio.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

 The Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Portfolio shares are held in a taxable account.
 These costs, which are not reflected in annual portfolio operating expenses or in the example, affect the Portfolio's performance.
-During the most recent fiscal year, the Portfolio's portfolio turnover rate was 30% of the average value of its portfolio.
+During the most recent fiscal year, the

+Portfolio's portfolio turnover rate was 24% of the average value of its portfolio.